lisa-lumos/Airflow/03-mastering-dags.md

 `wait_for_downstream`.
 It is applied a task level.
 But can also be defined in the default_args dict, to apply to all tasks.
 Enforce the run of a task to wait until its prv run's immediate downstream tasks to finish.
 This is useful if the different instances of a task X alter the same asset, and this asset is used by tasks downstream of task X. Note that depends_on_past is forced to True wherever wait_for_downstream is used.
 Also note that only tasks immediately downstream of the previous task instance are waited for; the statuses of any tasks further downstream are ignored.

 ## Creating task dependencies between DagRuns
+In the "03-dags/04-depends_dag.py", if in the code for task 2, raise an exception, run it, make 2nd task fail.
+Then in this task's next run, it will have no status.
+But as long as you manually mark the prv task 2 run as success, the current run of task 2 will start immediately.

+To re-run a failed task, click on the task in the Tree View, and click "Clear".
+The refresh the page, and verify the tasks run starts.

 ## How to structure your DAG folder
+Method 1: You can create a zip file, packaging your dags ant its unpacked extra files.
+The dags must be in the root of the zip file.
+Airflow will scan and load the zip file for dags.
+If module dependencies needed, use venv and pip.

+Method 2: DagBag.
+A DagBag is a collection of dags, parsed out of a folder tree, and has a high-level config settings.
+By default, when you start Airflow, a DagBag is created, using the executor and dags folder.
+With this, you can load dags from different folders, and not from only the default one.

+In the dags folder, ".airflowignore" file specifies the dirs/files in the dags folder that Airflow should ignore.
+It scope is current dir and is subfolders.
+It is best practice to have this file.

 ## Organizing your DAGs folder